melmzv/arg_trr266/README.md

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
 Because you will create the output locally on your computer, if you want.
+Specifically, this is the directory where output files (e.g., `median_residual_income.xlsx` and median_residual_income_filtered.xlsx) will be saved locally.

 ### How do I create the output?

-Assuming that you have WRDS access, Vs Code and make installed, this should be relatively straightforward.
+Assuming that you have Worldscope data access, Vs Code and make installed, this should be relatively straightforward.

 1. Click on the `Use this template` button on the top right of the repository and choose `Create a new repository`.
 Give the repository a name, a description and choose whether it should be public or private.
 Click on `Create repository`.
 2. You can now clone the repository to your local machine.
 Open the repository in Vs Code and open a new terminal.